tanvi-soni/vsts-agent/docs/troubleshooting.md

 Often these logs are most relevant to the product but they can sometimes provide hints to a user as what could be wrong.

+## System.Debug

+If you are having issues with a build, the first step is to set System.Debug to true on the build definitions variables tab.
+The agent and tasks will emit [debug]xxx lines for more detailed insight into what the specific task is doing.

 ## Agent Trace Logs

 Logs are in the _diag folder.